WINEMAKERS AND SPECIAL GUESTS

 Celebrity Winemakers, Chefs, Craft Beer Brew Masters and Special Guests

-2020 celebrity winemakers, chefs, craft beer brew masters and special guests are in the works and will be announced as they are confirmed.
+2020 celebrity winemakers, chefs, craft beer brew masters and special guests are in progress and will be announced as they are confirmed.
 Check back often, follow us on Facebook and Instagram, or sign up for our eNewsletter to stay in the know with the latest Festival announcements.

 2019 Chefs and Special Guests Included: